-Store Collections – for local and Rotary Charities.
+Store Collections – for local Rotary supported charities.

-Sponsor a local student for the RYPEN course – this 5 day course is held at Castle Head Field Studies Centre, near Grange-over-Sands, Cumbria which targets 14-15 year old children who would benefit from challenging outdoor activities to develop team building skills.
+Sponsor a local student for the Rotary Youth Program of Enrichment (RYPEN) course – this 5 day course is held annually in October at Castle Head Field Studies Centre, near Grange-over-Sands, Cumbria.
+It targets 14-15 year old children who would benefit from challenging outdoor activities to develop team building skills.

-Sponsor a local disabled person to take part in a Calvert Trust course – this week long course is held at the Calvert Trust Centre, near Keswick, Cumbria and provides a challenging activity break for disabled adults.
+Sponsor a local disabled person to take part in a Calvert Trust course – this week long course is held annually in March at the Calvert Trust Centre, near Keswick, Cumbria and provides a challenging activity break for disabled adults.

 Youth Service Committee:

 Youth Service projects for students and youth can change the lives of those who participate.
-We support youth competitions, training and job development, provide mock interviews and encourage the development of skills in employment.
+We support youth competitions, training and job development, provide mock interviews and encourage the development of skills.

-The Youth Service Committee has to date chartered 2 RotaKids clubs at Arkholme and Slyne with Hest Primary Schools and in June 2015 chartered our first Interact Club at Carnforth High School.
+The Youth Service Committee has to date chartered 3 RotaKids clubs at Arkholme, Christchurch and Slyne with Hest Primary Schools and in June 2015 chartered our first Interact Club at Carnforth High School.

 Sponsor our 2nd annual Junior School Choir Competition at Carnforth High School on 22nd November 2018.